-This application note describes the methods and steps of how to enter and exit Flash\Freeze (F\F) mode.
-The application note shows how to set different user-defined settings that define the behavior of static random-access memory (SRAM) blocks during F\F entry and exit modes using Libero® System-on-Chip (SoC) software.
-It also describes how to use System Services provided by the CoreSysServices soft IP to enter into F\F mode.
+This application note describes the methods and steps of how to enter and exit the Flash\Freeze (F\F) mode.
+It shows how to set different user-defined settings that define the behavior of static randomaccess memory (SRAM) blocks during the F\F entry and exit modes using the

+Libero® System-on-Chip (SoC) software.
+It also describes how to use System Services provided by the CoreSysServices soft IP to enter into the F\F mode.